X-Chen97/academia/_news/bom.md

 ---

 Started a new project to investigate bill-of-materials (BoM) data with interpretable machine learning models. \\
-By analyzing the BoM data, we wish to find the root factors leading to PV degradation.
+By analyzing the BoM data, we wish to find the main factors leading to PV module degradation.